Strategic land supply policy

 Policy 2.1.2 of Plan Melbourne sets an aspirational scenario where 70% of net additional dwellings are located within established Melbourne and 30% in the growth areas.
 The 70:30 aspirational scenario is designed around a sustained change over a long time period.
 It is anticipated the share of new dwellings being built in the growth areas will decrease over time as greenfield land is consumed and development increases in the established parts of Melbourne.

-The share of net additional dwellings in the established areas of Melbourne has approached 70%.
+Historically, the share of net additional dwellings in the established areas of Melbourne has approached 70%.
 Since 2016, the share of dwelling approvals occurring in the established parts of Melbourne have declined from 64% to 44% in 2021.
 This decline in the share of net dwelling approvals can be attributed to continued strong greenfield development.
 Demand for greenfield housing remained strong driven by federal and state stimulus initiatives such as Homebuilder to maintain construction and development activity during the coronavirus (COVID-19) pandemic, that enabled development to be brought forward.

 Population growth prospects

 Population growth is a key factor in the development of new housing.
 Before the coronavirus (COVID-19) pandemic, Victoria was the fastest growing state in Australia, reflecting its attractiveness as a place to live, work and study.

 The population grew at an average of more than 2.0 per cent per annum for most of the previous decade.
 Victoria’s population decreased during the pandemic period.
 This was the first decrease in many years.

 Victoria’s population peaked at almost 6.694 million people in June 2020.
 Growth was below 100,000 for the year though, compared with an average growth of 140,00 for the five previous years.
 During the year 2020/21 Victoria’s population decreased by 44,700 people to finish at 6.649 million in June 2021.